oconnor663/jacko.io/posts/snooze.md

 [`tokio::sync::Mutex::lock`]: https://docs.rs/tokio/latest/tokio/sync/struct.Mutex.html#method.lock

 The other two streams deadlocks above, the ones using [`buffered`][buffered] and [`FuturesUnordered`], are a separate problem.
-Those examples don't cancel any calls to `next`.[^buffered_next] Instead, those streams hold pending futures internally, and they snooze those futures if anything else gets `.await`ed between calls to `next`.
+These examples don't cancel any calls to `next`.[^buffered_next] Instead, these streams hold pending futures internally, and they snooze those futures if anything else gets `.await`ed between calls to `next`.
 I don't have a smoking gun, but I bet this causes deadlocks in the wild today.

 [^buffered_next]: This part is subtle.
 The `FuturesUnordered` example
     definitely doesn't cancel a `next` call; we can see that it doesn't.
 But